microsoft/FluidFramework/docs/content/docs/concepts/signals.md

 Signals are the most appropriate data channel in many user presence scenarios, where each user has the responsibility of sharing their current presence state to other connected users.
 In these scenarios, current presence data is short-lived, past presence state is irrelevant, and the shared data is not persisted on disconnect.

 ## How can I use signals in Fluid?
-The `Signaler` DataObject can be used to effectively integrate and send communications via signals in a Fluid application. `Signaler` allows clients to efficiently send signals to other connected clients and add/remove listeners for specified signal types.
+The `Signaler` DataObject can be used to send communications via signals in a Fluid application. `Signaler` allows clients to send signals to other connected clients and add/remove listeners for specified signal types.

 # Signaler